ten-protocol/go-ten/design/fast_finality.md

-The linkage of each light batch to its parent ensures that the sequencer's host cannot feed the enclave a light batch, use RPC requests to gain information about the contents of the corresponding transactions, then feed the enclave a different light batch (e.g. where the sequencer performs front-running) to be shared with peers.
+The linkage of each light batch to its parent ensures that the sequencer's host cannot feed the enclave a light batch, use RPC requests to gain information about the contents of the corresponding transactions, then feed the enclave a different light batch (e.g. one where the sequencer performs front-running) to be shared with peers.
+The enclave will automatically reject a second light batch with the same parent.

 From the user's perspective, the transactions in the light batch are considered final (e.g. responses to RPC calls from the client behave as if the transactions were completely final).